TuzaHu/Macro-FollowerPathSlider/README.md

 # Macro-FollowerPathSlider
  This macro allows a follower object to be clamped to a path,              and a slider is used to vary the position of the follower along the path.
 Tested with FreeCAD version 0.20.1.

+ # I am working on the video Demo

  # Follower Path Slider Macro for FreeCAD

 ## Overview